 Normative definitions and semantics of printing terms are imported from the Internet Printing Protocol/1.1 [STD92].

 Document: An object created and managed by a Printer that contains the description, processing, and status information.
 A Document object may have attached data and is bound to a single Job.

+Enterprise Printer: A high availability Output Device that is shared by large groups of people to produce medium to high volumes of hardcopy output.

 Job: An object created and managed by a Printer that contains description, processing, and status information.
 The Job also contains zero or more Document objects.